anki-geo/ultimate-geography/CONTRIBUTING.md

 1. In Anki, synchronise all your devices then import the folder of the standard English deck with CrowdAnki (i.e. `Ultimate Geography`).
 For major versions, make sure to perform a [clean import](README.md#major-version).
 Synchronise all your devices again once the import is complete.
 1. Export the deck as an APKG package named `Ultimate_Geography_v[x.y]_EN.apkg`, making sure to exclude scheduling information but include all media.
 1. On GitHub, create a new **pre-release** named with the version number followed by `-beta`.
+1. Write the release notes, making sure to add a link to the upgrade steps in the `README`.
-1. Write the release notes, attach the APKG file and all the ZIP files, and publish the pre-release.
+1. Attach the APKG file and all the ZIP files, and publish the pre-release.
 1. Announce the beta in a discussion thread and wait for feedback.
 1. Once the beta is stable, convert the pre-release to an official release.
 1. Close the milestone and create a new one for the next version.